 In performing all of these functions, the Audit Committee acts in an oversight capacity.
 The Audit Committee reviews and discusses the quarterly and annual consolidated financial statements with management, and the Company's independent public accountants prior to their issuance.
 In its oversight role, the Audit Committee relies on the work and assurances of the Company's management, which is responsible for establishing and maintaining adequate internal control over financial reporting, preparing the financial statements and other reports and maintaining policies relating to legal and regulatory compliance, ethics and conflicts of interest.
-Friedman LLP is responsible for performing an independent audit of the consolidated financial statements and expressing an opinion on the conformity of those financial statements with accounting principles generally accepted in the United States of America.
-The Audit Committee has reviewed and discussed the Company's audited consolidated financial statements and related footnotes for the year ended December 31, 2020, and the independent auditor's reports on those financial statements, with management and with our independent auditors, Friedman LLP.
+Friedman LLP was responsible for performing an independent audit of the consolidated financial statements for the year ended December 31, 2021 and expressing an opinion on the conformity of those financial statements with accounting principles generally accepted in the United States of America.
+The Audit Committee has reviewed and discussed the Company's audited consolidated financial statements and related footnotes for the year ended December 31, 2021, and the independent auditor's reports on those financial statements, with management and with our independent auditors for the year ended December 31, 2021, Friedman LLP.